DasGermanPhysicist/LinkLabsKnowledgeBase/Generic_Partner_Support_Guide.md

 ---

 > [!tip] Bookmark the New Index
-> Update your bookmarks to point to [[index|EasyVote Partner Support Index]] for the complete guide.
+> Update your bookmarks to point to [[index|Link Labs Partner Support Index]] for the complete guide.

 **Migration Date**: October 14, 2024
 **Original Version**: 1.0 (908 lines)